CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Learn_AngularJS1/services.md

 -

-###Summary
+### Summary

-Services avoid having to fill a controller with code to fetch weather data from a server by moving the independant logic into a service so they can be reused by other parts of the app
+Services avoid having to fill a controller with code to fetch weather data from a server by moving the independent logic into a service so they can be reused by other parts of the app